AlexeyMakurin/twist-feronematic/README.md

 ## Description
 This program is designed to simulate the stratification of ferroparticles caused by gravitational and magnetic fields in soft ferronematics.

-More details about the problem itself and what a ferronematic is can be found in this [*article*][1].
+More detail about this problem and the meaning of ferronematic, you can found in this [*article*][1].

 ## Using